hwmhht/hht204806/Lesson-6bis:-tangent-space-normal-mapping.md

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/06b-tangent-space/f00.png)

 Notice that blue and red lines are isolines of u and v, correspondingly.
-So, for each point of our surface we define a so-called Frenet frame, with x and y axes parallel to blue and red lines, and z axis orthogonal to the surface.
+So, for each point of our surface we define a so-called Darboux frame, with x and y axes parallel to blue and red lines, and z axis orthogonal to the surface.
 This is the frame where tangent space normal map lives.

 # How to reconstruct a (3D) linear function from three samples